wenqian-xing/TPG-Estimator/README.md

-# Estimation of treatment effects under nonstationarity via truncated difference-in-Q’s
+# Estimation of treatment effects under nonstationarity via the truncated Policy Gradient Estimator

 This repository contains three Jupyter notebooks for running the simulations in the paper.